Menu

 A large holiday let cabin

-The second cabin is “Birch View” – our classic A-frame Tamar design, providing a completely different experience for guests.
+The second cabin is “Birch View” – our classic dual pitch Signature Cabin design, providing a completely different experience for guests.
 With a larger, more sociable vibe, this spacious cabin with a vaulted roof can accommodate up to four people- suiting a group of four or a family.

 Clad in larch timber that will naturally silver, Birch View is located in an open, grassy area overlooking birch trees, with a luxurious hot tub outside.
 It has a vaulted ceiling and corrugated roof.

-There is a sleeping area on the mezzanine level and a second sectioned off sleeping area underneath,
+Climb the ladder for a sleeping area on the mezzanine level and a second sectioned off sleeping area ‘bothy bed’ underneath,

 We delivered Birch View in one piece and quickly installed it on The Wilding Airfield with our enthusiastic Cabin Creator team.
 We used ground screws for the foundations for minimal disruption to the earth on the site.